What Email Newsletter Sign-Up Incentive Works Best in eCommerce?

 To inform the monetary value you offer your customers, calculate the annual subscriber value of an email to understand the revenue this will drive for your businesses in the future.

-2. Offer strategic discounts
+2. Consider lower-value discounts

 Some may think that offering a higher discount will result in higher sign-ups.
 Contrary to this belief, Salesfire research has revealed that this is not always the case.